The 2014 Festival Unleashes A Cinematic Symphony Of Horror and Sci-Fi Fantasy From Across The Globe

 DOUBLE THE HORROR: H.P.
 LOVECRAFT WALKING TOUR & FILM SCREENING

 This year, the popular annual H.P.
-Lovecraft Walking Tour in collaboration with the RI Historical Society will be held on two consecutive dates: Saturday, October 19th at 11:00 and again on Sunday, October 20th, at 12:00 Noon.
+Lovecraft Walking Tour hosted in collaboration with the RI Historical Society will be held on two consecutive dates: Saturday, October 25th at 11:00 and again on Sunday, October 26th, at 12:00 Noon.

 The life and work of Providence's best-known fantasy and horror author, Howard Phillips Lovecraft, provide the backdrop for this walking tour.
 Acknowledged genius of occult and horror fiction, Lovecraft's Providence Stories (written between 1924 and 1935) provide the basis for this walk.
-Lovecraft wrote eloquently, and in great detail, about such landmarks as Prospect Terrace, the First Baptist Church, and Benefit Street houses.
+Lovecraft wrote eloquently, and in great detail, about such landmarks as Prospect Terrace, the First Baptist Church, and the historic homes of Benefit Street.
 See the site of his former home, as well as the sights mentioned in The Case of Charles Dexter Ward, The Haunter of the Dark, The Shunned House, and The Call of Cthulhu.
 Lovecraft's own words offer a most amazing literary, historical, and architectural walking tour.

 The tour will depart on both days from the John Brown House at 52 Power Street, Providence and lasts 90 minutes.